duzy/smart/README.md

 project example

 ## "posix/thread" is a predefiend module, allowing users to use pthread
-## in the project, it will append values of symbols like CFLAGS, LDFLAGS,
+## in the project, it's supposed to append values of symbols like CFLAGS, LDFLAGS,
-## LIBS, etc.
+## LIBS, etc. But at the current version, it affects only the `libs` symbol.
 import "posix/thread"

 LINK = g++